European Banking Federation

-The European Banking Federation (EBF) is a trade association representing national banking associations in countries of the European Union and the European Free Trade Association.
-It represents over 3,500 banks and about 2.6 million employees.
-It was established in 1960 as the Fédération bancaire européenne.
+The European Banking Federation (EBF) is a trade association representing national banking associations in countries of the European Union, the European Free Trade Association, and the United Kingdom.
+It represents over 5,000 institutions It was established in 1960 as the Fédération bancaire européenne.

+It serves as the primary forum for cooperation and dialogue between the European banking industry, policymakers, and regulators, advocating for policies that support the banking ecosystem and a strong European Single Market.
+The EBF is actively involved in shaping financial regulation, promoting innovation, and addressing issues such as sustainable finance, digital transformation, and financial stability across Europe.

 Members

 As of January 2024, the EBF's members were: